olivDiogo/SmartHome/docs/userStories/US09GetAllDevicesGroupedbyFunctionality.md

         Non-existing list: If there are no devices in the house, the list is null.

 ### 1.3.
 Dependency of another user story
-_This user story dependes on another two user stories:_
+_This user story has no dependencies on other user stories._

-    _US03 - To get list of room._

-    _US06 - To get list of devices in a room._

 ### 1.4.
 Relevant domain aggregate model
 ![Device](https://github.com/Departamento-de-Engenharia-Informatica/2023-2024-switch-dev-project-assignment-grupo-1/blob/d4d86161ae4fb96ee7daa42a58395cddec6f2ca4/docs/ooa/agreggateModels/Device.png)